andyaiken/forgesteel/to do.md

 **Monster Editor**

 * Similar monsters
-  * Allow the user to define similarity (currently it's level, role, and minion status)
+  * Allow the user to define similarity (currently it's level, role, and organization)
   * Add the ability to 'pull in' stuff from similar monsters
   * Show stats breakdown for similar monsters
 * Allow the user to specify a working set of monsters